raihaan-proj/Student-Council-Voting-Portal/README.md

 Team Contributions

+Riyaz (@healthboost213): Flask Backend Development and Linux Deployment Raihaan (@raihaan-proj): MySQLDB Architecting and Deployment Work Shaarvin (@Shaarvin-67): HTML + CSS Frontend Development

 This project was developed collaboratively by a team of three students.

-* **Frontend Development:** Designed and implemented the user interface using HTML, CSS, and JavaScript, creating a responsive and user-friendly voting experience.
+* **Frontend Development (Shaarvin):** Designed and implemented the user interface using HTML, CSS, and JavaScript, creating a responsive and user-friendly voting experience.
-* **Backend Development:** Developed the Flask application, implemented the application logic, integrated SQLAlchemy, and managed request handling and authentication.
+* **Backend Development (Riyaz):** Developed the Flask application, implemented the application logic, integrated SQLAlchemy, and managed request handling and authentication.
 * **Database & Analytics (My Contribution):** Designed the MySQL relational database schema, developed credential generation scripts, created data processing utilities using Pandas, built the live election analytics dashboard with Matplotlib, and assisted with backend database integration and deployment.